Brian-Abidin/Library/README.md

 # Library

-A project done in the Odin Project curriculum.
+A project done as part of the Odin Project curriculum.

 This project is a part of the JavaScript Course.
 The purpose of this project is to create a library using HTML, CSS, and JavaScript to display a webpage that